Cofinal morphism of polynomial monads and double delooping: Cofinality result

-\begin{proof}[Proof of Theorem \ref{theoremcofinality}] The functor $F: \mathcal{X} \to \mathcal{Y}$ is smooth and its fibres have contractible nerve, since they have a terminal object.
+\pfof[Theorem \ref{theoremcofinality}] The functor $F: \mathcal{X} \to \mathcal{Y}$ is smooth and its fibres have contractible nerve, since they have a terminal object.
 Using Quillen Theorem A, we deduce that $F$ induces a weak equivalence between nerve.
 Again, the nerve of $\mathcal{Y}$ is contractible since this category has a terminal object.
-So the nerve of $\mathcal{X}$ is contractible, which concludes the proof. \end{proof}
+So the nerve of $\mathcal{X}$ is contractible, which concludes the proof. \epf